At its simplest, Google Drive is a cloud-based file storage system. But there is more to it than just storage space:

 Integrated within Google Drive are the core Google Apps:

-Other document formats can be uploaded to Google Drive (eg Word, PDF), and may be converted to the Drive equivalent where such an equivalent exists; non-native file types count towards total storage, whereas Google file-types do not.
-Non-native documents must usually be downloaded for further editing, else converted to their Google equivalent.
+Other document formats can be uploaded to Google Drive (eg Word, PDF), and may be converted to the Drive equivalent where such an equivalent exists.
+In some cases they can even be edited in the Google apps.

 Items on Drive (be they uploaded files, documents from the native Google Apps, or whole folders) can be shared with individuals and Google Groups.

-As with all elements of the Google suite, Drive challenges us to take a fresh look at our way of working and discover new approaches that exploit the strengths of the new models.
+As with all elements of the Google Workspace, Drive challenges us to take a fresh look at our way of working and discover new approaches that exploit the strengths of the new models.

 Google's most famous product is, of course, a search engine.
 They've applied the same approach to Google Drive.